OKC Token (OKT) Reaches Self Reported Market Cap of $268.53 Million

-OKC Token (OKT) traded 0.8% lower against the US dollar during the 24 hour period ending at 7:00 AM E.T. on September 7th.
-One OKC Token token can now be purchased for about $13.37 or 0.00051969 BTC on popular cryptocurrency exchanges.
-OKC Token has a total market cap of $268.53 million and approximately $182,960.61 worth of OKC Token was traded on exchanges in the last day.
-Over the last seven days, OKC Token has traded 3.4% lower against the US dollar.
+OKC Token (OKT) traded 3.7% lower against the dollar during the one day period ending at 12:00 PM Eastern on September 10th.
+In the last seven days, OKC Token has traded 3.3% lower against the dollar.
+OKC Token has a total market capitalization of $268.53 million and $272,123.68 worth of OKC Token was traded on exchanges in the last day.
+One OKC Token token can currently be purchased for approximately $13.00 or 0.00050443 BTC on popular exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.